Article 50 Transparency Looks Easy. The Engineering May Not Be.

 The “obvious AI” exception is a trap

-The 50(1) carve-out for obviousness reads as a permission slip and is almost never one in practice.
+The 50(1) carve-out for obviousness reads as a permission slip and will almost never be one in practice.
 The standard is “a reasonably well-informed, observant and circumspect natural person, taking into account the circumstances and the context of use.”
 That’s a higher bar than “a tech-literate user spotting a chatbot UI.”

 A modern voice agent isn’t obviously AI.
 A chatbot using first-person empathy and conversational pacing isn’t obviously AI.
 A long-form drafted reply to a customer email isn’t obviously AI.
 The architectural assumption “everyone knows what a chatbot is now” isn’t what the standard says.
 The user is the test.
 The deployer doesn’t get to decide whether the disclosure was obvious enough.

 There’s also a regulatory incentive problem.
 Disclosure is cheap.
 The exception is a legal argument.
 An auditor reviewing a chatbot with no disclosure has to be persuaded.
 An auditor reviewing one with a clear “AI assistant” label has nothing to argue about.
-Teams that ship without disclosure on the obviousness theory are choosing the path that produces a finding under uncertainty.

 Synthetic content is a provenance problem

 The 50(2) machine-readable obligation is where the engineering work hides.
 “Marked in a machine-readable format” is not a visible label.
-It’s metadata embedded in the file itself, so that the systems consuming the content — search engines, browsers, social platforms, fact-checkers — can detect it.
+It’s metadata embedded in the file itself, so that the systems consuming the content (search engines, browsers, social platforms, fact-checkers) can detect it.

 Two technical traditions are converging on this.